containers/ramalama/docs/ramalama-push.1.md

 The model can be from RamaLama model storage in Huggingface, Ollama, or OCI Model format.
 The model can also just be a model stored on disk.

+Users can convert without pushing using the `ramalama convert` command.

 ## OPTIONS

 #### **--authfile**=*password*